Creating a Family: Talk about Infertility and Adoption

 Transracial Adoptions (Interracial Adoption) are becoming more common.
 Adoptive parents must talk with their children abour race, but that is often a hard conversation to have.
 When to start, what to say, and how to prepare them for racism without scaring them.
 Our guests to talk about talking with transracially adopted children about race are Beth Hall, Founder and Director of PACT, and co-author of Inside Transracial Adoption; and Natasha Sky, a multiracial woman and mother of four multiracial children, and founder of MultiracialSky: Resources for Multiracial Families.
 This show originally aired in 2011.Highlights from this show.

 It is so hard to know how long to stay at each level of infertility treatment.
 How many months on Clomid, how many IUIs (artificial inseminations) and how many cycles of IVF is reasonable before moving to donor egg?
 What is the best way to manage your fertility dollars and still get pregnant?
 Our guests were Dr. Alison Zimon, a reproductive endocrinologist at Boston IVF, and Dr. Samantha Pfeifer, Associate Professor of Obstetrics and Gynecology at University of Pennsylvania Medical School.
+This show originally aired in 2012.
 Highlights from this show.

 Egg donation, sperm donation, and surrogacy can have significant legal concerns.
 It is important that infertility patients considering egg or sperm donation or surrogacy think through these issues before hand.
 Host Dawn Davenport interviewed two of the leading reproductive law attorneys on topics that should be considered by those using donor eggs, donor sperm, or surrogacy to create their family.
 Our guests are Stephanie Caballero and Catherine Tucker, both reproductive law attorneys covering egg donation, sperm donation, surrogacy, and embryo donation.
 Highlights from this show.